-While Skills' previous REST APIs offered a limited dataset focused on courses, usage, and user management, GraphQL APIs expand the datasets to channels, roles, skills, and more.
+While Pluralsight's previous REST APIs offered a limited dataset focused on courses, usage, and user management, GraphQL APIs expand the datasets to channels, roles, skills, and more.
 GraphQL also allows you to replace multiple REST queries with a single query which includes explicit data requirements.
 This article contains sample code and developer resources that will help you migrate from REST to GraphQL.

 Who can use this?